-- The student’s verified income either through the Data Retrieval Tool (DRT) process via the FAFSA or through a Tax Return Transcript you obtained from the IRS.
+- The student’s verified income either through the Data Retrieval Tool (DRT) process via the FAFSA or through a Tax Return Transcript obtained from the IRS.

-- If you are a Dependent student — the parent(s) verified income either through the Data Retrieval Tool (DRT) process via the FAFSA or through a Tax Return Transcript parent(s) obtained from the IRS.
+- If you are a Dependent student — the parent(s) verified income either through the Data Retrieval Tool (DRT) process via the FAFSA or through a Tax Return Transcript obtained from the IRS.

 - Your signed Verification Worksheet.
 All dependent students are required to sign the worksheet along with at least one parent signature.